Oil falls further on demand outlook, U.S. stock build

 Oil has recovered from historic lows reached last year as demand collapsed, buoyed by record oil output cuts by the Organization of the Petroleum Exporting Countries (OPEC) and its allies.
 Brent reached $71.38 on March 8, its highest since Jan.
 8, 2020.

-A rising dollar ahead of the U.S. Federal Reserve’s announcement was also a headwind for oil because a stronger dollar makes crude more expensive for holders of other currencies.
-[USD/]
+Losses were capped late in the session after the Federal Reserve on Wednesday projected a rapid jump in U.S. economic growth and inflation this year as the COVID-19 crisis winds down, and repeated its pledge to keep its target interest rate near zero for years to come.

-Investors are also looking to the results of the central bank’s Federal Open Market Committee meeting.
-No policy shift is expected.
+A gauge of global stocks cut losses, benchmark U.S. Treasury yields largely held gains and the U.S. dollar also weakened after the highly anticipated statement.

-Additional reporting by Alex Lawler in London, Roslan Khasawneh in Singapore and Sonali Paul in Melbourne; Editing by Marguerita Choy, David Goodman and Barbara Lewis
+Additional reporting by Laila Kearney in New York, Alex Lawler in London, Roslan Khasawneh in Singapore and Sonali Paul in Melbourne; Editing by Marguerita Choy and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.